Fenrir-04/Mail-website/README.md

-# Mail-website
+# MI-Online-store
-A front-end to fetch mails.
+A Clone of MI online store using React.js